-1. Expand sewer, water, natural gas, and internet services where appropriate or necessary.
-Figure 1 in Appendix B, depicts the limits of existing sewer and water services and districts.
-Currently, the Study Area is served by a mix of public and private infrastructure, the latter including private community systems, franchise services areas, and on-lot systems (e.g., private wells and septic systems).
-As growth continues within the Study Area, these systems will need to be upgraded and expanded in areas that cannot accommodate an increase of on-lot systems due to housing densities or underlying environmental conditions (e.g., poor soils, slopes, geology, hydrology).
-The focus of these upgrades and expansions should be in the areas that are experiencing the greatest rates of growth: the lake, the Route 9P corridor, and the upland areas.
-It is important to note that the provision of these services can often encourage development.
+are experiencing the greatest rates of growth: the lake, the growth continues within the Study Area, these systems will these upgrades and expansions should be in the areas that depicts the limits of existing sewer and water services and Route 9P corridor, and the upland areas.
+It is important to housing densities or underlying environmental conditions private community systems, franchise services areas, and on-lot systems (e.g., private wells and septic systems).
+As (e.g., poor soils, slopes, geology, hydrology).
+The focus of Expand sewer, water, natural gas, and internet services where appropriate or necessary.
+Figure 1 in Appendix B, need to be upgraded and expanded in areas that cannot districts.
+Currently, the Study Area is served by a mix of public and private infrastructure, the latter including accommodate an increase of on-lot systems due to note that the provision of these services can often encourage development.
 As such, the town should concurrently advance the land use recommendations and watershed best management practices identified in this plan to mitigate the potential impacts of such development.
 As for the eastern, more rural, portions of the Study Area, the town should consider limiting the expansion of services to minimize growth near its agricultural resources.
 With regards to natural gas, the southern limits of the Study Area are near existing services that operate from the Town of Malta.
 Stillwater should explore the expansion of natural gas by working with utility providers and engaging the community to measure their support and potential demand.

-2. Facilitate existing on-site septic system replacements or retrofitting.
+retrofitting.
 New York State has been developing approaches to address the issue of increasing quantities of hazardous algal blooms.
 Many waterfront communities realize the potential impact hazardous algal blooms and are taking a leadership role in addressing the issue.
 One of the major contributors to harmful algal blooms (in addition to fertilizers and other contaminants from stormwater runoff) is human effluent.
 The source of this is often failed on-lot septic systems.
 Given the age of some of the housing along Saratoga Lake and its tributaries, the likelihood of antiquated and failing systems is high.
 While newer development is held to a high standard, existing (antiquated) systems may remain until a site is completely redeveloped.
 To address this issue, the town should consider a program for inspecting and addressing failed systems in high priority areas (e.g., within a select distance from Saratoga Lake and its tributaries).
 Such programs could include mandatory system inspections during all home sales and their required replacement, in addition to mandatory pump-outs every few years.
 Finally, some programs include an incentive, whereby property owners may get funding support if they voluntarily repair or replace a system.
 At minimum, the town should support SLPID's and SLA's efforts to educate homeowners about the importance of having a proper system and performing regularly scheduled maintenance.